The Master of Research (MRes) is a two-year research training degree that provides you with a pathway to PhD study and a future research career.

 - achieved an admission average mark equal to or above a minimum of 65 in your most recent degree

-You can calculate your admission average mark (AAM) by adding all your results awarded for completed units in your most recent degree, and then dividing the total by the number of units you studied in the degree.
+You can calculate your admission average mark (AAM) by adding all your results awarded for completed subjects in your most recent degree, and then dividing the total by the number of subjects you studied in the degree.

-If your most recent qualification is more than five (5) years old, you can apply based on demonstrated professional experience in an area relevant to your proposed research.
+If your most recent degree is more than five (5) years old, you can apply based on demonstrated professional experience in an area relevant to your proposed research.
+You will need to provide evidence of relevant work experience, professional training, and/or seniority or standing in an area of endeavour.
+Evidence may include work as a research assistant or laboratory technician, policy writing, consultancy, report writing, creative output, or the publication of peer-reviewed journal articles.
 Your experience will be considered at the discretion of the Dean, Graduate Studies.

 Step 3: Check for available research projects